gsbm/serand/README.md

 # Clone the repository
 $ git clone https://github.com/greenmagenta/serand.git

-# Change the working directory to watson
+# Change the working directory to serand
 $ cd serand

 # Install python and python-pip if they are not installed